Rohit-554/NewsAppFlutterCleanArtitecture/README.md

 # Dainik Aakhbaar

-This is a simple news application build with advanced flutter which fetch the news from the <b> News Api </b> Org and displays in the application
+This is a simple news application build with advanced flutter which fetch the news from the <b> News Api </b> Org and displays in the application.

 <br>
 <h3> Tech Stacks </h3>